Melrowze/KNPM_Business-Analyst-Project/README.md

 ## Conclusion
 ---
-The Project Management Tool project represents a comprehensive effort to develop a versatile and user-friendly platform for effective project management.
-By leveraging requirements analysis, user-centric design, database modeling, and SQL query development to create a solution that empowers teams to collaborate efficiently and achieve their project goals.
+The KNPM Project Management Tool project represents a comprehensive effort to develop a versatile and user-friendly platform for effective project management.
+It leveraged requirements analysis, user-centric design, database modelling, and SQL query development to create a solution that empowers teams to collaborate efficiently and achieve their project goals.

 Thank you for your attention!